Jill Duggar Stops New Baby Instagram Updates After Fans Question Husband Derick Dillard Being Father

 “He’s gonna be tall like his dad,” a fan commented.

-Check out the picture of baby Samuel that the fans claim look “Hispanic!”
+Check out the picture of baby Samuel that the fans claim look “Hispanic”!

 Another concern that the fans have about the new baby is whether he will grow up close to Jill’s brother Josh Duggar.
-The 29-year-old Duggar, with his child pornography, molestation scandal, and seeking extramarital affairs on Ashley Madison, got his family’s popular show, 19 Kids and Counting, canceled.
+The 29-year-old Duggar, with his child pornography, molestation scandal and seeking extramarital affairs on Ashley Madison, got his family’s popular show, 19 Kids and Counting, cancelled.
 Since then, he has been living a life away from the limelight, but he still lives on Duggar compound, near his parents.

 “Just wondering if y’all gonna let Uncle Josh babysit,” one fan wrote in the comment section.
 “Since you seem to be ok with child molesters but not trans kids.
 Just curious.”

-In fact, Jill herself, including her three other sisters, Jessa, Jana, and Joy-Anna, was molested by Josh.
+In fact, Jill herself, including her three other sisters, Jessa, Jana and Joy-Anna, was molested by Josh.
 The 25-year-old mother has never spoken about her personal experiences in public.

 Whether or not Jill and Derick Dillard’s second baby is “Hispanic” or not, the couple has made it clear that they are not returning to Central America.
 They announced, right after Samuel’s one-month birthday, that they will take “new directions” in their ministry.